MicrosoftDocs/win32-pr.pt-br/desktop-src/wmformat/wm-originalartist.md

 ---
 # <a name="wmoriginalartist"></a>WM/OriginalArtist

-O **atributo WM/OriginalArtist** contém o nome do artista que originalmente produziu o conteúdo.
+O atributo **WM/OriginalArtist** contém o nome do artista que produziu originalmente o conteúdo.

 ## <a name="global-constant"></a>Constante global